nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG] [g/GROUP]…​`

 * A person can only be added to an **existing** group
+* Tags can only contain alphanumeric number and spaces

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags and groups (including 0)